 Having a good night’s sleep is a major issue for those who live on the streets.
 Not only because of the cold, but also because they are afraid of being assaulted and having their belongings stolen.
 Sleep deprivation, according to the NGO, can lead to issues such as depression, diabetes, hypertension, memory loss, and a decline in cognitive function, making an individual more vulnerable to drug and alcohol abuse.

 “By providing a safe and comfortable place for people to rest at night, we help restore their health, dignity and respect to our guests,” explains the NGO on its official website.

-The pilot project, which included nine beds, was carried out in collaboration with Brisbane’s Secure Parking network.
+The pilot project, which included nine beds, was carried out in collaboration with a Brisbane carpark network.
 The outcome was a success: 41 people used the service, 77 percent of whom were men and 23 percent of whom were women; guests rated the quality of their sleep at 4.5 out of 5, and 100 percent said they felt comfortable on site.
 A 15-year-old was the the youngest person to avail of Beddown’s offer.

 In addition to the assistance of social workers, the NGO collaborates with other businesses to provide medical care, hairdressers, clothing, and a place for visitors to bathe.